telefonicaid/kafnus/doc/05_kafnus_ngsi.md

-# ⚙️ Kafnus NGSI Stream Processor
+# ⚙️ Kafnus NGSI Stream Processor (Node.js)

 This document explains the role of the Kafnus NGSI application in Kafnus: how it transforms NGSIv2 notifications from Kafka into structured messages ready to be persisted via Kafnus Connect.
+As of September 2025, the Node.js implementation is the official and supported version.
+The previous Python implementation is deprecated and will be removed in a future release.

 ---

 ## 🧠 Overview

-Faust is a Python stream processing library, similar to Kafka Streams but async/await native.
-In this project, it's used to:
+Kafnus NGSI (Node.js) is a Kafka stream processor that:

-- Decode and process NGSIv2 notifications.
+- Decodes and processes NGSIv2 notifications.
-- Add metadata like `recvtime`.
+- Adds metadata like `recvtime`.
-- Transform geo attributes into PostGIS-compatible WKB.
+- Transforms geo attributes into PostGIS-compatible WKB.
-- Build Kafnus Connect-compatible records with key/schema/payload.
+- Builds Kafnus Connect-compatible records with key/schema/payload.
-- Set headers like `target_table` to control downstream routing via SMT.
+- Sets headers like `target_table` to control downstream routing via SMT.

 ---